 Luckily the squid they feed these sharks are far easier of a catch than tourists, so the sharks (and cheeky jacks) are well-fed and uninterested in the people bobbing above them.

 I’ve dived and snorkeled with sharks many times — there’s nothing to be afraid of.
-I reserve my fear only for great white sharks — a leftover of growing up near Stinson Beach, shark attack capital of California.
+I reserve my fear only for great white sharks — a leftover fear from growing up near Stinson Beach, shark attack capital of California.

-After our stop marveling at the sharks, it was time to visit Hol Chan Marine Reserve, the best place for snorkeling in Caye Caulker.
+After our stop marveling at the sharks, it was time to visit Hol Chan Marine Reserve, the best place for snorkeling in Belize.
 There, our guide dove down and pointed out different species of fish, telling us their names and interesting facts about them.